leesup/Introduction-to-Python/README.md

 Here I'm sharing Jupyter notebooks we used for our courses divided into two parts.

-The first Jupyter notebook covers:
+The first Jupyter Notebook covers:
 1. Commenting
 2. Identation
 3. Assigning a Variable